Andaman and Nicobar Islands: Geography

 The northernmost point of the islands is 901 km away from the mouth of the Hooghly River in the Indian mainland.
 The territory shares maritime borders with Indonesia located about 165 km to the south, Myanmar located 280 km to the north-east and Thailand located 650 km to the south-east.
 Indira Point, the southernmost point of India, is located at 6°45'10″N and 93°49'36″E at the southern tip of Great Nicobar.
 The capital and largest city is Port Blair (officially Sri Vijaya Puram), located 1190 km from Chennai and 1255 km from Kolkata on the Indian mainland.
 Barren Island, the only active volcano in India, is located in the Andaman Sea.

 The islands have a 1962 km long coast-line.
 The topography of the territory varies significantly across various islands.
 The islands may have sandy, rocky sandstone or marshy beaches on the coastlines and might be surrounded by shoals and coral reefs.
 The altitude varies significantly from completely flat islands to gradually raising topography from the coast to the interior in larger islands.
 The islands are generally surrounded by shallow seas of varying depths in the vicinity with some deep natural bays occurring along certain coasts.
-The islands have a moderate temperature around the year with the average ranging from 23 °C to 31 °C. The islands have a tropical climate with warm summers and not so chill winters.
+The islands have a moderate temperature around the year with the average ranging from 23 to 31 °C. The islands have a tropical climate with warm summers and not so chill winters.
 The rainfall is dependent on the monsoons and tropical cyclones are common in late summer.